einajade-forest/bluebeam-reformat-comments/README.md

 # Bluebeam CSV Summary Reformatter
-A Console Application to reformat Bluebeam CSV markup summaries into a more traditional comment sheet format.
+A console application to reformat Bluebeam CSV markup summaries into a more traditional comment sheet format.

 ## Purpose of this project
 This is a personal project born from the desire to practise coding.
 The application is inspired by a previous experience with transitioning users from paper to digital PDF reviews and frequent requests for compromise during the early adoption phase.
-This was an experiement as to whether it is possible to efficiently reformat the Bluebeam CSV markup summaries, rather than a tool that aims to advance the original PDF markup software.
+This was an experiement as to whether it is possible to efficiently reformat the Bluebeam CSV markup summaries, rather than a tool that aimed to advance the original PDF markup software.

 ## How does it work?
 1. After, exporting the Markups Summary in XSV format from Bluebeam, launch application